 Fortunately, there are resources available to help you understand all of your repayment options and choose a path allows you to best reduce the cost of your debt.
 For example, our free student loan assessment tool allows you to easily compare each option and identify opportunities to save money.
 You’ll simply enter your loan and financial information, and you’ll receive estimates of monthly payments, forgiveness potential, and out of pocket costs for all of your options.
 Check it out here.

-If you do decide on refinancing, at Laurel Road, a division of Darien Rowayton Bank, we offer a completely free application process to get your preliminary interest rates in minutes.
+If you do decide on refinancing, at Laurel Road, a division of Darien Rowayton Bank, we offer a completely free and easy online application process to get your preliminary interest rates in minutes.
 Plus, there is no obligation to accept, and no origination fees or prepayment penalties.
 Apply here now to get preliminary rates in minutes.

 Regardless of whether or not refinancing is your best road forward, it’s important to educate yourself on all repayment options to make an informed decision.
 There is potential to save thousands of dollars, so it’s important to do homework and research all lenders when making a decision.